jcjordyn130/vur/README.md

 # vur
-A void user repository
+A proof of concept user repository for the Void Linux distrobution.
+The templates are by default stored here: https://server.jordynsblog.tk/void-templates. (this may change.)

-# Deps
+# Dependencies
-urllib and configparser
+urllib3, configparser, and python.